NixOS/SC-election-2024/doc/email.md

 Be aware of the [the timeline](../README.md#timeline):
 The deadline for changing emails is Sunday 2024-10-06.

+> [!Warning]
+> The CIVS platform does not accept all valid domains, and will throw an *"Illegal mail address"* error for some.
+Be sure to check **early** whether your email address is accepted by the platform, and to submit a PR updating `voters.json` if necessary.

 To check if the email is set and correct:
 1. Get your GitHub ID, e.g. using
    ```sh